fossas/fossa-cli/docs/references/strategies/languages/nodejs/npm-lockfile.md

 ### Peer Dependencies

 Top-level peer dependencies from `package.json` are treated as if they were direct dependencies of the project.
-Peer dependencies are for transitive deps are also treated as transitive dependencies.
+Peer dependencies of transitive deps are also treated as transitive dependencies.
+If a transitive peer dependency also happens to be a direct dependency then it is reported as direct rather than transitive, however.
+The reason FOSSA does this is because as of `npm` 7+ peer dependencies and transitive peer dependencies are installed by default.

+FOSSA doesn't report peer dependencies in a special way because FOSSA does not model peer dependencies natively.
+Because direct peer dependencies are defined in the same place as regular direct dependencies (`package.json`) and because NPM installs them by default for FOSSA's purposes they are considered direct.
+If FOSSA didn't report these dependencies users may potentially miss license information about dependencies that would have implications for the distribution of their projects.

-In newer version of NPM the `package-lock.json` file may also include a `packagages` key which holds similar information to the those under the `dependencies` key. `packages` includes information about peer dependencies for each dependency or transitive dependency the project uses.
+Transitive peer dependencies are found in the `packages` key of `package-lock.json` files produced by recent versions of `npm`.
+The `packages` key holds similar information to the those under the `dependencies` key, but `packages` includes information about peer dependencies for each dependency or transitive dependency the project uses.
 For example, an entry might look like this:

 ```json
     "node_modules/chai-dom": {